-Working within the schools of Science, Engineering Science, and Engineering, students conduct research on the frontiers of scientific advancement in areas including nanotechnology and molecular science, life science and biotechnology, systems and robotics, computing and information science, advanced material science, photon science, and other emerging fields.
+Within the Schools of Science, Engineering Science, and Engineering, students conduct research on the frontiers of scientific advancement in areas that include nanotechnology and molecular science, life science and biotechnology, systems and robotics, computing and information science, advanced material science, photon science, and other emerging fields.

 , students become members of working lab teams and participate hands-on in investigations.
 The Japanese tradition of mono zukuri

 Students attend classes with international and/or host country students.